budach/pysster/README.md

 The preprint can be found on bioRxiv in the near future.

+If you run into bugs, missing documentation or if you have a feature request, feel free to open an issue.

 ### Installation

 pysster is compatible with Python 3.5+ and can be installed via pip or github.